-Minted.com’s Mariam Naficy will join us at TechCrunch Early Stage – TechCrunch
+Minted’s Mariam Naficy will join us at TechCrunch Early Stage – TechCrunch

 Marketplaces are, historically speaking, incredibly hard to build, but Naficy is an expert on the subject.
 We’ll talk specifically about how to maintain that perfect balance between customer and creator all while growing at a rapid clip.

 TC Early Stage (July 21 and 22) has so much to offer.
-The show will bring together 50+ experts across startup core competencies, such as fundraising, operations, and marketing.
+The show will bring together 50+ experts across startup core competencies, such as fundraising, operations and marketing.
 Cyan Bannister is set to explain how to get an investor to say yes to your startup.
 Asher Abramson will be sharing how to create growth assets for paid channels, lawyers James Alonso and Adam Zagaris will share how to draw up your first contracts, and Priti Choksi is hosting a session on how to get a company acquired rather than selling.

 The two-day show features more than 50 sessions, but don’t worry; attendees will get access to the videos on demand for all of them.
 What’s more, most of the speakers, who happen to be investors, are participating in TechCrunch’s CrunchMatch, our platform that connects founders to investors based on shared interests.